Art Supplies

 I switch between several types of bags depending on where I am going and how long I'll be out.
 I will add in others soon.

 My most versatile, portable bag is the minimalist Fjällräven High Coast Shoulder Pack.
-While it comes with a decent strap, I prefer to outfit it with the Peak Design Leash Camera Strap which allows me to adjust it more easily (and more quickly).
-This bag holds all of my tools and is quite small.
+While it comes with a decent strap, I prefer to outfit it with the Peak Design Leash Camera Strap which allows me to adjust it effortlessly.

 Miscellaneous